rchampati/pcf-kbs/component/ert/diego/cfdot.md

 **Purpose**

-This topic provides instructions for installing and using the cfdot command-line interface (CLI) tool to interact with Diego in your Pivotal Cloud Foundry (PCF) 1.10 deployment.
+This topic provides instructions for installing and using the CF Diego Operator Toolkit (cfdot) Command Line Interface (CLI) tool to interact with Diego cells in your Pivotal Cloud Foundry (PCF) 1.10 deployment.

 This CLI tool communicates directly with the Bulletin Board System (BBS) API to provide information about the Diego cells in your deployment.
 The cfdot CLI outputs a stream of JSON values that you can process with `jq`, `bash`, and other line-based UNIX tools.